 Click here for open water tips.

 Registration The Swim is set for Saturday, September 9, 2017.
-Registration runs from 9-10:00am on the deck of the Boatslip Resort, 161 Commercial on Provincetown Harbor.
-You may register the day of the event.
+Registration is the day of the event only, from 9-10:00am on the deck of the Boatslip Resort, 161 Commercial on Provincetown Harbor.
+If this is your first Swim, please join our mailing list for updates.
 Please bring your pledges with you (please do not send ahead to us.
 We, of course, accept pledges after the Swim, send to: Swim for Life, P.O.
 Box 819, Provincetown, MA 02657).
 The Swim begins at 10:30am from Long Point.

 Wetsuits are available AFTER registration and are loaned to you for free.
 Three fourths of the swimmers wear them, many have their own.
 First time swimmers, especially thin males, are encouraged to wear one.
 Water temperature is generally in the mid-60s, a typical summer temperature.